ViniciusMaciel/mgml-re/README.md

    - Set the build configuration to `Release` or `Debug`, as needed.
    - Build the solution by selecting **Build → Build Solution** or pressing `Ctrl + Shift + B`.

+3. **Copy the depedencies **
+   - copy the depedencies to Debug folder using the copy.bat

 ---

 ## Objective